Myyura/the_kai_project/docs/tokyo-university/IST/ci/2015/ci_201408_written_exam_4.md

 8) オプティカルフロー

 ## **Description (English)**
-Select four items out of the following eight items concerning information systems, and explain each item in approximately 4~8 lines of text.
+Select <u>four items</u> out of the following eight items concerning information systems, and explain each item in approximately 4~8 lines of text.
 If necessary, use examples or figures.

 1) Superscalar